The counter DApp

 in the rest of the code.

-You can see an example of this pattern in the file common-types.ts
+You can see an example of this pattern in the file common-types.ts,

-which defines types such as CounterContract
+which defines types such as CounterContract, like this:

 export type CounterContract = Contract<CounterPrivateState, Witnesses<CounterPrivateState>>;